Doc Camp - Spring 2026

 Enie Vaisburd

 Throughout the weekend, 10 filmmakers will have the opportunity to share a work-in-progress for feedback from the group.
 Those not selected to share during Doc Camp will be able to do so online with attendees following the event.
+Submit yours with your registration form ASAP.

 Industry Lunch Sponsored by

-Marc Mohan of Nine Muses Law
+Nine Muses Law

 Nine Muses Law is an artist-friendly law firm that was founded by Marc Mohan in 2024.
 Marc, a Portlander for 35 years, came to a legal career after decades as an arts journalist and critic, providing a unique appreciation of the intersection between creativity and intellectual property law.
 Marc is a 2020 graduate of Lewis & Clark Law School with a specialization in IP law, and has worked with 40-year veteran arts lawyer Kohel Haver to help a wide array of filmmakers, authors, artists, people in the recording industry, and others in the Portland area and beyond.
 Together they have a particular interest in copyright issues, free speech and "fair use" in documentary filmmaking.